meysamhadeli/booking-monolith/README.md

     </div>
 </div>

-> 🚀 **A practical Monolith architecture with the latest technologies and architecture like Vertical Slice Architecture, Event Driven Architecture, CQRS, DDD in .Net 9.**
+> 🚀 **A practical Monolith architecture with the latest technologies and architecture like Vertical Slice Architecture, Event Driven Architecture, CQRS, DDD, and Aspire .Net 9.**

 ## You can find other version of this project here:
 - [Booking with Microservices Architecture](https://github.com/meysamhadeli/booking-microservices)